Please confirm topic selection

 • epidural space

-• coagulating bleeding epidural veins
+• coagulate bleeding epidural veins

 • saline-irrigated radiofrequency bipolar hemostatic sealers

-• contracts vascular collagen at temperatures <100° C
+• contracts vascular collagen at temperatures <100°C

-• unipolar cautery reaches temperature >300° C
+• unipolar cautery reaches temperatures >300°C

 • studies have shown substantial blood loss reduction in pediatric deformity surgery